tolauwae/phd-thesis/src/foundations/foundations.typ

 The configuration of the client is split into two message boxes, (1) the input from the user comprising of the _debug commands_ ($operation$), and (2) the output received from the server ($message$).
 Messages boxes are our way of modeling both inter-process and intra-process communication.
+In the case of the client, the message box $boxed(operation)$ models the intra-process communication from user to frontend (client), and the second message box $boxed(message)$ models the intra-process communication from backend (server) to frontend (client).

+The configuration of the server is similar, but now contains the current term $t$ of the program being debugged, alongside its two message boxes.
-In the case of the client, the message boxes are used to model the inter-process communication between the debugger backend and the debugger frontend. // within the same debugger process.
+The message boxes in the server are used to model the inter-process communication between the debugger backend and the debugger frontend. // within the same debugger process.
 //Therefore, we can think of $boxed(message)$ as a high-level abstraction of the debugger frontend.

-The configuration of the remote debugger is similar, but the message box $boxed(message)$ now models the intra-process communication from backend to frontend, and a second message box $boxed(operation)$ models the intra-process communication from frontend to backend.
-This corresponds, respectively, to the output returned from the debugger, and the debug commands send to it.

-The debugger can return as output, either nothing, a snapshot of the program, or an acknowledgement of a debug command.
+The debugger server can return as output to the client, either a snapshot of the program, or an acknowledgement of a debug command, otherwise the box is empty ($nothing$).
 The debug commands supported by the debugger are _step_ and _inspect_---to take a simple step in the program, and to inspect the current state of the program.
 When there is no next command in the message box, we write ($nothing$).
 //Sometimes we also need the internal steps (#oparrow) to perform an internal step, which does not correspond to a debug command visible to the user.